CumulusNetworks/DUE/templates/debian-package/README.md

 Create default Ubuntu 20.04 Debian package build environment with: ./due --create --from ubuntu:20.04 --description "Package Build for Ubuntu 20.04" --name pkg-u-20.04 --prompt PKGU1804 --tag pkg-ubuntu-20.04 --use-template debian-package

 ## Additional configuration
-Apart from the expectedly unique `duebuild` and install scripts, there is no additional configuration.
+In addition to the the expectedly unique `duebuild` and install scripts, there is a script for managing local package repositories: `due-manage-local-package-repo.sh`.
+See below.

 # Architecture